VibrantStarling/Useful-code-chunks/README.md

 ```

 ## Calculate coding density
+Prokka will give you the number of predicted CDS, and you can use its tsv output to calculate the average CDS length.
 `$1 = avg.
 CDS length (bp)`
 `$2 = number of CDS`
 `$3 = genome length (bp)`